hmrc/ctc-traders-phase5-tis/source/documentation/partials/_rules_R.md

 **Functional Description**

-IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of<br />
+IF &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of
-packages&gt; is EQUAL to '0' (zero)<br />
+packages&gt; is EQUAL to '0' (zero)
-THEN no further data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-<br />
-PACKAGING&gt; with a value not equal to '0' (zero) in the data item &lt;CONSIGNMENT-HOUSE<br />
-CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of packages&gt; is specified for this data<br />
-group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;.
+THEN no further data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM- PACKAGING&gt; with a value not equal to '0' (zero) in the data item &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM-PACKAGING.Number of packages&gt; is specified for this data group &lt;CONSIGNMENT-HOUSE CONSIGNMENT-CONSIGNMENT ITEM&gt;.

 **Technical Description**